 - Brokerage Accounts – If you want to invest, but not tie up your money for retirement, you should invest a little in traditional brokerage accounts.
 This money is always available to you, but you will pay more taxes on your investment gains in the account.
 The benefit is that you can access this money easier – for an emergency like losing your job, or even for something like buying your first home.

-- Don't Touch Your Retirement Accounts – I can't stress this enough.
-Just don't do it.
+- Don’t Touch Your Retirement Accounts – I can’t stress this enough.
+Just don’t do it.
 Your money is protected from bankruptcy.
 Your money is sheltered from taxes.
 Just leave your money there.
-It's not worth taking it out to pay a few bills in the long run.
+It’s not worth taking it out to pay a few bills in the long run.
+If you need to, here’s how to access money in retirement accounts without taxes and penalties.

 What other steps can you take to prepare your investment portfolio for retirement?